 What Is Bullying?

-Bullying is an intentional negative behaviour that is repeated and is directed against a person who has difficulty defending himself or herself.
+Bullying is an intentional, targeted and unwanted negative behaviour that is repeated against a person who has difficulty defending himself or herself.
+This is the definition of bullying that has been endorsed by the Department of Education and Skills in Ireland.

 The most common forms of bullying are;